Mizunowork/quartz/docs/features/graph view.md

     linkDistance: 30, // how long should the links be by default?
     fontSize: 0.6, // what size should the node labels be?
     opacityScale: 1, // how quickly do we fade out the labels when zooming out?
+    showTags: true, // whether to show tags in the graph
     removeTags: [], // what tags to remove from the graph
-    showTags: true, // whether to show tags in the graph
+    focusOnHover: false,
     enableRadial: false, // whether to constrain the graph, similar to Obsidian },
   globalGraph: {